-Red Dress Run 2021 New Orleans
+Red Dress Run 2024 New Orleans

 The Red Dress Run in New Orleans doubles as a fundraiser and a chance to party!
 All proceeds from the event go directly to charity.

-Every year on the second Saturday in August, the New Orleans Hash House Harriers (a local “drinking club with a running problem”) host Red Dress Run, a charity “run” in the Crescent City.
+- Every year on the second Saturday in August, the New Orleans Hash House Harriers (a local “drinking club with a running problem”) host Red Dress Run, a charity “run” in the Crescent City.

 - The runners, with drinks in hand, continue their route through the French Quarter and spend the rest of the day celebrating.
 Expect a sea of red throughout the neighborhood!

 - Crescent Park opens at 9:00 a.m. with a DJ playing until the run starts at 11:00 a.m. when runners swarm the French Quarter.
 Following the run, lunch is served at noon back at Crescent Park for those registered and will include fish tacos, red beans and rice, jambalaya, hot dogs, sausage, poboys, pizza, and more.
-Beer, wine, and snowballs will be flowing throughout the day.
+Beer, wine, and snowballs flow throughout the day.

 Gay Map of New Orleans